-A possibility of indirect execution is there due to the presence of the fallback function feature in smart contracts.
+The possibility of indirect execution is there due to the presence of the fallback function feature in smart contracts.
 There are several reasons why this function can be called:

-- Calling a function of another contract using ABI: if there is a typo in the signature string passed for encoding, or a function with such a signature does not exist, then the fallback function will be called;
+- Calling a function of another contract using ABI.
+If there is a typo in the signature string passed for encoding, or a function with such a signature does not exist, then the fallback function will be called.

-- Deposit to another contract generates a call to its fallback function;
+- Deposit to another contract generates a call to its fallback function.

-In Ethereum, calls to functions of other smart contracts occur synchronously.
+The thing is that in Ethereum, calls to functions of other smart contracts occur synchronously.
 That is, the calling code waits for the end of the execution of the external method before continuing its own work.
 This can cause the called contract to use the intermediate state of the calling contract.

-This situation is not always obvious during development, if possible fraudulent actions on the part of the called contract are not taken into account.
-Let’s consider the following example.
+This situation is not always obvious during the development process if all the possible fraudulent actions on the part of the called contract are not taken into account.

 Suppose there is a vulnerable contract that tops up the balance of the caller by 10 Gwei one time and writes its address into a variable to avoid double-spending.
 At each next call, the contract checks whether the balance has been topped up at this address earlier, in which case another deposit does not occur.

 03. Incorrect calculation of the output token amount

 04. Interface/naming issues

 It should be noted that in the Solidity versions prior to 0.4.22, constructors were defined as functions with the same name as the name of the contract.
-At some point, the contract was renamed from Dynamic Pyramid to Rubixi, but the developer forgot to change the name of the constructor, so anyone who called the Dynamic Pyramid function could become the owner of a contract and could steal the accumulated funds.
+At some point, the contract was renamed from Dynamic Pyramid to Rubixi, but the developer forgot to change the name of the constructor.
+This way, anyone who called the Dynamic Pyramid function could become the owner of a contract and steal the accumulated funds.

 05. Dependency on the order of execution

-The state of a contract is determined by the values of its variables, which are changed by calling its functions.
+The state of the contract is determined by the values of its variables, which are changed by calling its functions.
 Calling a smart contract function is the same transaction as a transaction of ETH or ERC-20 token transfer.
 These transactions are finalized by the network only after the next block creation is complete.

 It also becomes especially dangerous to interact with contracts written in such a way that their behavior can be changed over time.